T. Tertius Noble: Career

 After graduating from the Royal College of Music in 1889, Noble was appointed a member of staff there, teaching the organ.
 He also took the position of organist at the Church of St John the Evangelist, Wilton Road, in London.

 In 1890, Stanford recommended him to fill the vacancy as his assistant organist at Trinity College Chapel, Cambridge.
 Noble was dissatisfied with the quality of singing and Stanford's bad temper, leaving Trinity in 1892 to serve as organist and choirmaster at Ely Cathedral.

 From 1898 to 1913 Noble served as organist at York Minster.
 While there, he established the York Symphony Orchestra and composed pieces for them.
 He was also conductor of the York Musical Society and in 1910 revived the York Festival.

 In January 1913 Noble moved to America after accepting the post of organist and choirmaster of St Thomas Episcopal Church in New York City, traversing on the Carmania.
 He was responsible for establishing a choral tradition at St Thomas's along Anglican cathedral lines.
 He also oversaw the installation of a new organ at the church and founded the Saint Thomas Choir School for boys in 1919.
 This was Noble's final position, which he held for 35 years.
+He retired from St. Thomas in 1947 at the age of 75, and spent his last years in Rockport, Massachusetts, at St. Mary’s Episcopal Church, where he continued to compose until his death on May 4, 1953.
+He designed a new organ for St Mary's in 1947 which was built by M. P. Möller.

 In 1932 Noble became the first person outside the British Isles to be awarded the Lambeth degree of Doctor of Music by the Archbishop of Canterbury.
 He was an examiner and member of the national council of the American Guild of Organists and also served as president of the National Association of Organists.
 He was a member of the Hymn Society of America, and served as its president for multiple terms.

 Noble composed orchestral and chamber music, including an orchestral Introduction and Passacaglia performed at The Proms on 17 August 1945, where it was conducted by a former pupil, Basil Cameron.
 But he is now remembered for his music for the Anglican church, particularly his Evening services in A major, B minor and A minor, and his anthems Go to dark Gethsemane, Souls of the Righteous, and Grieve not the Holy Spirit.
 His tunes were used for seven hymns in The Hymnal of the Protestant Episcopal Church in the United States of America, 1940.
 His tune Ora labora for the hymn Come, labour on is well known in the United States, as is his edition of Handel's Messiah, published by G. Schirmer in 1912.
 For Lowell Mason's sesquicentennial celebrations, he wrote an organ prelude based on Mason's Watchman.